top of page

 Jan 122 min read

-Every day, the dream of homeownership — long a symbol of stability, family security, and the American Dream — is slipping through the fingers of the people who defended this country.
-While most of us go about our daily lives, thousands of veteran families are on the brink of losing the roofs over their heads .
+Every day, the dream of homeownership — long a symbol of stability, family security, and the American Dream — slips through the fingers of those who defended this country.
+While most of us go about our daily lives, thousands of veteran families are on the brink of losing the roofs over their heads.
 This is not a distant problem.
 It’s here.
 It’s now.
 And it matters to every community in this nation.
-Veterans Still Own Homes at Much Higher Rates Than Most Americans
+Veterans Still Own Homes at Much Higher Rates Than Most Americans Veterans hav

 keepourvetshoused